jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2023/Huntress-SMB-Threat-Report-2023.md

 6
 SMB Threat Report
 Intrusion Trends
-Huntress focuses on defending the SMBthe organizations that are below the enterprise level and represent 99% of businesses in the USand thus maintains distinct visibility from most other security firms.
-Within this visibility, we have identified continuing trends towards living off the land binaries (LOLBins) and credential compromise activity in Q3 2023\.
-While custom or outright malicious tools still feature in events, adversaries are largely seeking to blend in to legitimate network operations through multiple mechanisms to evade detection and response.
+Huntress focuses on defending the SMB—the organizations that are below the enterprise level and represent 99% of businesses in the US—and thus maintains distinct visibility from most other security firms.
+Within this visibility, we have identified continuing trends towards “living off the land” binaries (LOLBins) and credential compromise activity in Q3 2023\.
+While custom or outright malicious tools still feature in events, adversaries are largely seeking to “blend in” to legitimate network operations through multiple mechanisms to evade detection and response.
 At the SMB level, LOLBin use is especially concerning given the state of monitoring and review for many organizations.
-Many critical entitiesfrom local school districts to medical officesmay find themselves at best leveraged for cryptomining or botnet purposes, and at worst, the victims of disruptive ransomware.
+Many critical entities—from local school districts to medical offices—may find themselves at best leveraged for cryptomining or botnet purposes, and at worst, the victims of disruptive ransomware.
-Figure 1 shows the distribution of tool types observed in Huntress\-identified incidents, differentiating between compiled malware (e.g a malicious EXE file), the use of scripting frameworks (such as PowerShell) for malicious activity, and the use of LOLBins and legitimate tools (including RMM software).
-While malware represents a significant portion of overall activity (44%), the remaining 56% of incidents are effectively malware free.
+Figure 1 shows the distribution of tool “types” observed in Huntress\-identified incidents, differentiating between compiled malware (e.g., a malicious EXE file), the use of scripting frameworks (such as PowerShell) for malicious activity, and the use of LOLBins and legitimate tools (including RMM software).
+While malware represents a significant portion of overall activity (44%), the remaining 56% of incidents are effectively “malware free.”
 Huntress thus observes a majority of incidents featuring LOLBin or similar abuse, or leveraging built\-in scripting frameworks for actions.
 Tool Usage in Intrusions